BF 149: Identification and Use of Mushrooms in Farms, Gardens, and Forests

 Enroll in Course

-Learn basic ID, species, life cycle, and potential applications of mushrooms to solve community level challenges
+Learn basics in mushroom identification, life cycle, and potential applications of mushrooms to solve community level challenges.

 Mushrooms are a fascinating set of organisms that are part of the larger set of fungi which includes yeasts, molds, and a host of other species.
 They are quickly gaining popularity for a wide range of applications from food to medicine to cleaning up toxic pollutants.